jinalpatel1210/CoLD_Enhancement/README.md

 ---

-## Running the Code
+# Running the Code

-Run the complete pipeline
+Execute the complete pipeline using

 ```bash
 python main.py